Last Real Cowboy

 About the Book

-In the spring of 1871, young Jonathan Calhoun sets out on a stagecoach from New York City to the Cripple Creek Cattle Ranch in Armadillo Flats, Texas -- for an adventure of a life time.
+Spring of 1871.
+Twenty-two year old Jonathan Calhoun sets out on a train from New York City to St. Louis, Missouri, then changes to a stagecoach to ride to the Cripple Creek Cattle Ranch in Armadillo Flats, Texas—for an adventure of a life time.
 He has taken a summer job herding 2,500 long horn cattle on the Chisholm Trail to Abilene, Kansas.

-Jonathan is leaving behind his socialite fiancée and his job working as an artist for his father’s magazine to draw sketches of the trail ride and the cowboys.
-Jonathan has no idea how his life will change from this one summer.
-He expects the cowboys to be seasoned older, unfriendly, grisly men, but finds them surprisingly smart, hardworking young men around his age, and full of pranks.
-Rattlesnake, Whiskey Bill, Frank, George, Ned, Charley, Bean Belly, Curley Kid, Leon, and Cookie, the cook, will become the best friends he ever had and will teach him how to be a cowboy.
+Jonathan leaves behind his socialite fiancée and his job at his father’s magazine to draw sketches of the trail ride and the cowboys.
+He has no idea how his life will change from this one summer.
+He expects the cowboys will be seasoned older, unfriendly, grisly men, but finds them surprisingly smart, fun, hardworking young fellows around his age.
+These men will become the best friends he will ever have and will teach him how to be a cowboy and also about real life.

-At the end of the summer, he must return to New York City and his old stagnant, unfulfilled life –and marriage to Rebecca Ann.
+At the end of the summer, Jonathan must return to New York City and his old meaningless, unfulfilling life—and marriage to Rebecca Ann.
 He finds, after a time, he no longer belongs in the city.
 He belongs in Texas with the cowboys.

 Amazon review: